CandaceDowning/alto/README.md

 - More colors and fonts given than needed, so used best judgement.

-- This project took longer than I thought it would at 10 hours.
+- This project took longer than I thought it would.
 I may have made it more complicated than it needed to be.

+- Had a very difficult time getting image paths pulled from the json file to work with both the local dev environment, and the deployed GHPages site.
+Created a helper function to append the deployed url to the path if not in a dev environement, and use the local image path if in a dev environment

 ## Style Guide
 Created to assist in development, and used the disabled appearance navigation item as the link.
 It is still styled as a disabled element, but will link.

 ## To View Project On Github Pages
 - Go to [https://candacedowning.github.io/alto](https://candacedowning.github.io/alto)
-- The first view will be a non existent page due to github pages url structure.
 - click one of the navigation links to view a page within the project (use the bubbles on the top right on mobile, and the links on desktop)

 ## To Run Project